Driver detained after cross-county chase ends in Coconut Creek - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 COCONUT CREEK, FLA.
-(WSVN) - A cross-county chase ended on the Florida Turnpike in Coconut Creek early Thursday morning, as law enforcement detained a woman driver after a pursuit.
+(WSVN) - A cross-county chase ended on the Florida Turnpike in Coconut Creek, as law enforcement detained a woman driver after a pursuit.

 The pursuit began around 2 a.m. on Thursday and originated several miles south in Miami-Dade County, escalating into a multi-hour chase across county lines.

-Video footage captured the moments as multiple police vehicles strategically positioned themselves across the northbound lanes of the highway, attempting to stop the fleeing driver’s progress.
+Video footage captured the moment multiple police vehicles strategically positioned themselves across the northbound lanes of the highway, ad officers attempted to stop the fleeing driver’s progress.

 Authorities were alerted to the situation after receiving reports of a potentially stolen Chevy being pursued by law enforcement officers.